-- People live and receive needed supports in the household of their choice which might include their family home, an apartment, condominium, or house in community settings typical of non-disabled peers.
-The selected housing should represent an adequate standard of living common to other citizens, allows for reasonable protection and safety.
+- Individuals live and receive needed supports in the household of their choice which might include their family home, an apartment, condominium, or house in community settings typical of non-disabled peers.

-- Person preferences and desires of consumers are respected.
-Personal autonomy and independence are promoted.
-Individuals receiving services participate in the planning, operation and evaluation of services.
-The participant’s self-direction and control leading toward independence are maximized through services provided.
+- Individual preferences and desires of consumers are respected.
+Personal independence is promoted while individuals receive services and participate in the planning, operation and evaluation of services.
+The individual’s self-direction and control leading toward independence are maximized through services provided.

-- Existing generic resources and natural supports, paid and unpaid, are maximized from the community at large.
+- Existing natural supports, paid and unpaid, are maximized from the community at large.

-- Individuals can live in any home or apartment in the community as long as it is within their means compared to living in an agency’s community facility.
+- Individuals can live in any home or apartment in the community as long as it is within their means and furnish and decorate their sleeping or living units within the lease or other agreement. .
+Generally, individuals benefits and/or income should cover their Room and Board costs (rent, groceries, utilities, etc).